Project: The Colonization

 The first phase was to build as many nests as possible where they can lay eggs that hatched into becoming young colonies.
 They built churches and lured the locals to joint in forming support groups for the new faith.
 They soon found out that the majority of the people already had their own devotion and were not ready to be converted to any other one soon.
 Both the mainland Indochina and the Malay Archipelago were virtually off limit to Christianity.
 From the beginning, their missionary works were not successful and their missions were met mostly with resistance (Notes: Early Missionary Works).
 Unable to penetrate the hard core of the Cham Banis who were already converted to Muslim and the Khmer-mon people who were fervent Buddhist, they turned to the animistic mountainous people who were relatively more disposed to receive the new faith.
 At the same time, they found in the migrant Viet Communities of Cochinchina successes that they could not find everywhere else.
 Formed mostly by vagabonds with no or little religious background, these scattered Viet migrants found in the churches, immediate supports to their current living that they could not find with the locals.
 Looking for opportunity in the new hostile land, they had to face rejections and all kinds of harassment.
 Under the protection of the church, they could at least rest assured that the local people would let them alone.
 Under the same faith, the local converts had to abandon the idea of harming the new guests of the church.
 They were even encouraged to make friend with them through Christianity.
 Though with relatively limited success in the number of converts, the French missionary activities nonetheless played a big role in the next French political and military intervention.
 In the name of God, the French missionary was making progress in the building Cochinchina as a colony of France.
 However, their efforts also produced another adverse effect.
 Before the French officials had even set their hand in their new venture, we had seen that the Nguyen court had already started their own colonization and thank to the French Missinary they were able to build up strongher Viet settlement in the south (The birth of Vietnam: The Nguyen Dynasty: The intervention of the French missionary).

 When the prospectus to make direct intercourse with China failed, the only option left was to exploit Indochinese natural resources.
 Pressured to tap in a supposedly lucrative Indochinese resources, the French colonists were unprepared and uninformed of the situation.
 Acquired by earlier explorers who themselves, received from Chinese trading communities along the coast, their knowledge base about the local politics was limited.
-Among their sources were records of the court of Hue whose had been through many centuries, conducted the same aggressive policy against Champapura and Cambodia.
+Among their sources were records of the court of Hue whose had been through many centuries, conducted the same aggressive policy against its southern neighbors.
 The information that they received from the Ming-manh' s court were particularly inspiring since they were compiled by the Viet colonists, trying to make themselves worthwhile in the eye of their emperor.
-From the exploration of the Mekong River, they concluded that natural resources were promising and could be profitable enough for the colonialization.
-Unfortunately, the productivity of the native was not.
+From the exploration of the Mekong River, they concluded that natural resources were promising and could be profitable enough for the colonialization to take place.
+Unfortunately, the report also hinted that the productivity of the native was not and could cause the colonialization to fail.
+Fortunately, an alternate solution was not hard to find.
 In 1880, Jules Harmand wrote (HLAO: French Laos: P 47):

 We can count on the Annamites, when they will be our subjects, to colonize to our profit a large part of the valley of the great Indo-Chinese (Mekong) River where they will rapidly supplant the debris of decrepit races which inhabited it.
 By ourselves, we cannot attempt any enterprise in this country, so rich but so unproductive due to the fault of the actual possessors.
 It is necessary first that the Laotians be eliminated, not by violent means, but by the natural effect of competition and the supremacy of the most fit.